- Home

 With a no-doc home loan, you may not need to provide any standard proof of income documents.
 Instead, you may need to sign a statement of your assets and liabilities or a declaration that you can afford the loan, and you’ll need to have sufficient deposit or equity available in the property to secure the loan.

 While this sounds like an incredibly fast and convenient way to apply for a loan, it’s not the case.
-Given the high risk these loans carry, no-doc home loans are extremely rare in Australia and are generally not offered by many banks or credit unions.
-Also, they’re often unregulated and there may be limitations on how these loans can be used (e.g. only for commercial or investment purposes)
+Given the high risk these loans carry, no-doc home loans are extremely rare in Australia and are generally not offered by many banks, credit unions or other mortgage lenders.
+Also, they’re often unregulated, and may be limited in their uses (e.g. only for commercial or investment purposes).

 None of the major Australian financial institutions offer no-doc home loans, although there may be some smaller private lenders in the market who do offer no-doc home loans.
 If you opt for a no-doc home loan from a smaller lender, always do your research to make sure you’re getting a good deal from a lender you can trust.